 Pastel-coloured houses and villas, chic boutiques, gourmet restaurants; this is La Dolce Vita at its finest.
-Add mountains plunging into the sea, verdant woodland, and sheer crags and you’ll understand why this Italian heaven boasts the UNESCO World Heritage status.

 You start the day by exploring the gateway to the Amalfi Coast, Sorrento.
 This town of lemons and plunging cliffs allured literary geniuses from Byron and Goethe to Dickens and Tolstoy.
 Wander through the sun-drenched piazzas and savour a glass of cold limoncello before you continue your day.

 The next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
 Find a restaurant to enjoy your lunch and drink in the magnificent views of the Tyrrhenian Sea.
 Then, peruse the local boutiques and take photos as you meander through the streets.
 Alternatively, walk down the steps to the beach for a swim and some sun.

 Reinvigorated after your visit to Positano, you ramble along the dazzling Amalfi Coast, visit another quaint town, and stop for photos on the way back.

 You arrive in Salerno late in the afternoon where you can watch the sunset with a drink in your hand.

 In the morning, you travel north to face Mount Vesuvius.
 In ancient times, this mountain was considered to be divine and had connections to Jupiter – god of sky and lightning.
 Legends say that the giants used to inhabit the volcano, which explained the loud noises and rumbling.

 Scary as this sounds, the titan is dormant now.
 So, put on your sturdy boots and get ready for an unforgettable experience because you can hike up to its crater.